 The Tenant Fees Act 2019 came into force on 1 June 2020.
 Under the legislation, it is now illegal for landlords and letting agents to charge tenants certain fees.
 The act aims to make rental contracts and associated fees clearer to tenants.

-The tenant fees ban applies to the following types of rental agreements:
+The tenant fees ban applies to the following types of tenancy agreements:

 - Assured shorthold tenancies – this is the most common type of tenancy in the private rental sector.

 - Student accommodation – this covers housing provided by educational organisations.

 - Tenancy licences – where tenants don’t have exclusive possession of a property, for example lodgers that share a house with their landlord.